FDA approved for more than 25 years

 Published 09/14/2017

-The Norwood Scale (also called the Hamilton-Norwood scale) is a seven stage classification system that’s used to measure and categorize the different stages of male pattern baldness.
+The Norwood hair scale (also called the Hamilton-Norwood scale) is a seven-stage classification system used to measure and categorize the different stages of male pattern hair loss.

-Men affected by hair loss typically don’t lose their hair evenly from across their entire scalp.
-Instead, hair loss caused by male pattern baldness follows a specific pattern — yes, that explains the name — that begins in a specific area.
+Men affected by hair loss typically don’t lose their hair evenly across their entire scalp.
+Instead, hair loss caused by male pattern baldness (androgenetic alopecia) follows a specific pattern — yes, that explains the name — that begins in a specific area.

-Originally developed by James Hamilton, the scale was updated by Dr. O’Tar Norwood, a dermatologist and hair transplant surgeon, who revised Hamilton's classification after he saw different patterns of hair loss in men.
+The scale was originally developed by James Hamilton.
+But it was updated by Dr. O’Tar Norwood, a dermatologist and hair transplant surgeon who revised Hamilton’s classification after he saw different patterns of hair loss in men.

-The Norwood hair scale has seven stages that measure the severity and pattern of hair loss.
+The Norwood hair scale (sometimes referred to casually as the Norwood chart or the Norwood balding scale) has seven stages that measure the severity, pattern, and progression of hair loss.

 Many men have a Norwood 1 pattern before experiencing some level of hair loss as they age.
-Although it’s uncommon, some men maintain a Norwood Type 1 hair pattern for their entire lives.
+Although uncommon, some men maintain a Norwood type 1 hair pattern for their entire lives.

-A Norwood 2 stage is when you start to notice the loss of hair.
+A Norwood scale 2 is when you start to notice visible hair loss.
 At this stage, the early signs of the common M-, V- or U-shaped hairline begin to appear.

 Many men notice the first signs of hair loss when their hairline begins to recede around the temples.
 This might also be called a mature hairline.

-Men with hair that’s classified as Norwood 3 have visible, obvious hair loss at the temples and the frontal area of the scalp.
+Men with hair classified as Norwood 3 have obvious hair loss at the temples and the frontal area of the scalp.
+Some guys with a Norwood type 3 hairline also experience hair loss at the crown, or vertex.
+This is referred to as vertex hair loss.

 Norwood 4 hair loss is more severe and obvious.
-Men with hair loss in this stage have lots of hair loss around the hairline, giving it an obvious bald appearance.
+Men with hair loss in this stage have lots of hair loss around the hairline, giving it a noticeable bald appearance.

-They also have sparse hair, or even no hair, on the vertex scalp, or top of the head.
+They also have sparse hair or possibly no hair on the vertex scalp (top of the head).

-Many men with stage four hair loss have a thick strip of hair that separates their hairline from the balding area around their crown.
+Many men with stage 4 hair loss have a thick strip of hair separating their hairline from the balding area around the crown.

-Some men develop Norwood Type 5A hair loss, with more significant hair loss on the scalp and less of a separating band between the hairline and crown.
+Some men develop Norwood type 5A hair loss, with more substantial hair loss on the scalp and less of a separating band between the hairline and crown.

 For many men affected by balding, this is when the classic horseshoe pattern of hair loss becomes more visible.

-Norwood Type 6 hair loss is very severe.
-By this stage, you’ll have lost almost all of the hair that previously made up your hairline and vertex scalp, or crown.
+Norwood type 6 hair loss is very severe.
+By this stage, you’ll have lost almost all hair that previously made up your hairline and vertex scalp.

-There may still be a band of hair to separate these areas, but it will be sparse and thin.
+There may still be a band of hair to separate these areas, but it’ll be sparse and thin.

-Although you may still have some hair across your scalp, coverage will be minimal and your scalp will be clearly visible through your hair in all lighting conditions.
+Though you might still have some hair across your scalp, coverage will be minimal, and your scalp will be clearly visible through your hair in all lighting conditions.

-By a Norwood 6 stage, the classic horseshoe pattern of hair on the back and sides of your head is easy to see.
+By stage 6 of the Norwood hair scale, the classic horseshoe pattern of hair on the back and sides of the head is easy to see.

-Norwood 7 hair loss is the most severe form of hair loss.
-By this stage, almost none of the hair on your scalp will be left, aside from a few stray hairs or small areas with relatively mild hair growth.
+Norwood 7 hair loss is the most severe form of balding.
+By this advanced stage, almost none of the hair on the scalp will be left, aside from a few stray hairs or small areas with relatively mild hair growth.

-At this point, the classic horseshoe pattern of hair around the back and sides of your head will be all that’s left.
-This hair may be relatively fine and lacking in density.
+At this point, the classic horseshoe pattern of hair around the back and sides of the head will be all that’s left.
+This hair may be fine and lacking in density.

-If you want to be proactive and try to get ahead of your hair loss (or know when to start treatment), you can use this system to track your hair loss.
+If you want to be proactive and get ahead of your hair loss (or know when to start treatment), you can use the Norwood hair scale system to track the progression.

-But, if you'd rather monitor the situation yourself before calling in the heavy artillery, we recommend taking a series of reference photos to use as a visual baseline and track any changes in your hairline over the next few months or years:
+But, if you’d rather monitor the situation yourself before calling in the heavy artillery, we recommend taking a series of reference photos to use as a visual baseline.
+Then you can track any changes in your hairline over the next few months or years.

-• Next, take a photo of your face profile (the side view of your face) by putting your smartphone on a shelf and using the self-timer to take a photo of yourself.
+• Next, take a photo of your profile (the side view of your face).
+Put your smartphone on a shelf and use the self-timer to take a photo of yourself.
 This will show any change in your hairline around the temples.

-• Then take a photo of the top of your head by holding your smartphone above you using a selfie stick, then using the front camera.
+• Then take a photo of the top of your head.
+Hold your smartphone above you using a selfie stick and use the front camera.
 Or ask another person to take your photo.
 This will show any hair loss on your scalp and crown.

-You can compare each set of photos to Norwood scale hair.
-If your hair has advanced from one stage to the next, it’s a good signal that you’re losing your hair and should think about taking action.
+You can compare each set of photos to the Norwood hair scale.
+If your hair advances from one stage to the next, it’s a good signal you’re losing your hair and should think about taking action.

 Will you join thousands of happy customers?